Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 * [Docker Compose](https://docs.docker.com/compose/install/){:target="_blank"}
   * Docker Compose is included as part of some Docker installers.
 If it's not part of your installation, then install it separately after you've installed Docker.

-> **Note:** Check the prerequisites for your operating system, both for Docker and Docker Compose, using the links provided.
+> **Note:** Check the prerequisites for your operating system, for Docker and Docker Compose, using the links provided.

 See [Install using Docker Compose]({% link content-services/latest/install/containers/docker-compose.md %}) for more.